Screen Tests: History and production

 After making these early shorts, Warhol began to incorporate the shooting of Screen Tests into the routine of his studio, The Factory, alongside the making of new paintings and other aspects of his enterprise.
 The filming of Screen Tests was rarely prearranged.
 There was an area set up for shooting, but the decision to make one was spontaneous, generally involving people who happened to be visiting The Factory.
 Nearly all of the Screen Tests use the nearly motionless, front-facing style of the first films.
 Warhol varied the shooting conditions for individual films, changing the number of lights or their angles to alter the pattern of shadow on the subjects' faces and the backdrops behind them or using different lens aperture settings.
 Some subjects sat for multiple Screen Tests on a single day.
 By the end of 1966, two years after his first Screen Tests, Warhol had produced at least 500 of them, of which 472 survive.

-The short films were not called Screen Tests until the end of 1965; until that time, Warhol labeled them “film portraits” or “stillies” (a portmanteau of "still-movies").
+The short films were not called Screen Tests until the end of 1965; until that time, Warhol labeled them "film portraits" or "stillies" (a portmanteau of "still-movies").
 They were not screen tests in the general sense of the film industry, in that they were conceived as independent works of art and not a way of choosing people to act in a production.
 Warhol made two longer films in 1965, Screen Test #1 and Screen Test #2, that more closely resemble traditional screen tests.

 Reception and legacy

 Film critic Philip Dodd listed the Screen Tests among his favorite films in 2002 when he voted for the Sight and Sound poll.

+In 2009, The Pittsburgh Cultural Trust and The Andy Warhol Museum in Pittsburgh commissioned musical duo Dean & Britta to curate the DVD release of 13 Most Beautiful...Songs for Andy Warhol's Screen Tests.
+They wrote songs to accompany a collection of Screen Tests.
+The soundtrack was released in 2010.

+Author Kate Zambreno wrote about the screen tests in a 2019 collection of essays titled Screen Tests: Stories and Other Writing.

+In 2024, Warhol's Screen Tests were presented in a gallery setting for the first time as a selection titled Poetry and Pose: Screen Tests by Andy Warhol, at the Ki Smith Gallery on the Lower East Side of New York.
+Every portrait from various subject's single sessions were compiled for the first time.